-Figure 1 Effects of A. petiolata treatment and measurement period on soil inorganic nitrogen availability (a), soil phosphate availability (b), the soil nitrogen: phosphorus ratio (c) Tree canopy status is on the x-axis in panels a-c, while date is on the x-axis in panel d.
+Figure 1 Effects of A. petiolata treatment and measurement period on soil inorganic nitrogen availability (a), soil phosphate availability (b), the soil nitrogen: phosphorus ratio (c), and volumetric soil moisture (d).
+Tree canopy status is on the x-axis in panels a-c, while date is on the x-axis in panel d.
 Teal points, boxplots, and trendlines indicate measurements collected in plots where A. petiolata was weeded and gold points, boxplots, and trendlines indicate measurements collected in subplots where A. petiolata was present at ambient levels.
 Boxes represent the upper (75% percentile) and lower (25% percentile) quartiles, and whiskers represent 1.5 times the upper and lower quartile values.
-Lettering above each treatment group indicates statistically different groups where Tukey: p<0.05. .
+Lettering above each treatment group indicates statistically different groups where Tukey: p<0.05.
+In panel (d), each point references daily volumetric soil water content averaged across the three plots used to collect gas exchange measurements, and error ribbons represent the trendline standard error.

 Gas exchange

-For Trillium spp., net photosynthesis decreased by 64% (p<0.001, Table ; Fig. ), % (p<0.001, Table ; Fig. ) 55% (p<0.001, Table ; Fig. ) compared to before tree canopy closure.
-Net photosynthesis reduced in the A. petiolata-ambient treatment compared to the A. petiolata-weeded treatment (p=0., Table ; Fig. ) (A. petiolata treatment-by-canopy status interaction: p=0., Table ; Fig. ).
-Alliaria petiolata treatment had no effect on stomatal conductance (p=0., Table ; Fig. ) or stomatal limitation (p=0., Table ; Fig. ).
+For Trillium spp., net photosynthesis decreased by 64% (p<0.001, Table 4; Fig. 2a), stomatal conductance decreased by 20% (p<0.001, Table 4; Fig. 2c), and stomatal limitation decreased by 55% (p<0.001, Table 4; Fig. 2e) in measurements collected after tree canopy closure compared to before tree canopy closure.
+Net photosynthesis was marginally reduced in the A. petiolata-ambient treatment compared to the A. petiolata-weeded treatment (p=0.064, Table 4; Fig. 2a).
+This effect was driven by a 14% reduction in net photosynthesis in the A. petiolata-ambient treatment for measurements collected after canopy closure, as there was no treatment difference detected for measurements collected prior to tree canopy closure (A. petiolata treatment-by-canopy status interaction: p=0.032, Table 4; Fig. 2a).
+Alliaria petiolata treatment had no effect on stomatal conductance (p=0.726, Table 4; Fig. 2c) or stomatal limitation (p=0.751, Table 4; Fig. 2e).

-For M. racemosum, net photosynthesis decreased by 59% (p<0.001, Table ; Fig. ), 6% (p<0.001, Table ; Fig. ) and 1% (p0., Table ; Fig. ) compared to before tree canopy closure. et photosynthesis decreased by 1% (p, Table ) and stomatal conductance decreased by % (p0.00, Table), while stomatal limitation increased by 2% (p0.00, Table ) to the A. petiolata-weeded treatment.
+For M. racemosum, net photosynthesis decreased by 59% (p<0.001, Table 4; Fig. 2b), stomatal conductance decreased by 63% (p<0.001, Table 4; Fig. 2d) and stomatal limitation increased by 14% (p<0.001, Table 4; Fig. 2f) in measurements collected after tree canopy closure compared to before tree canopy closure.
+In the A. petiolata-ambient treatment, net photosynthesis decreased by 12% (p=0.015, Table 4) and stomatal conductance decreased by 22% (p=0.002, Table 4), while stomatal limitation increased by 24% (p=0.007, Table 4) to the A. petiolata-weeded treatment.
+Despite no A. petiolata-by-canopy status interaction, net photosynthesis and stomatal conductance responses to A. petiolata were driven by significant treatment effects observed only after tree canopy closure (Tukey: p<0.05 in both cases; Fig. 2b, 2d).
+Stomatal limitation responses to A. petiolata were also driven by significant treatment effects that were only observed after tree canopy closure (A. petiolata-by-canopy status interaction: p=0.033; Table 4; Fig. 2f)

 Relative chlorophyll content

-SPAD values were % greater in Trillium spp. (p<0.001, Table ; Fig. S2) and % greater in M. racemosum (p<0.001, ; Fig. S2) after tree canopy closure compared to before tree canopy closure.
-A. petiolata treatment had no effect on SPAD in either species (p>0.05 in both cases, Table ).
+SPAD values were 31% greater in Trillium spp. (p<0.001, Table 4; Fig. S2) and 47% greater in M. racemosum (p<0.001, Table 4; Fig. S2) in measurements collected after tree canopy closure compared to before tree canopy closure.
+A. petiolata treatment had no effect on SPAD in either species (p>0.05 in both cases, Table 4).

-Table Analysis of variance results for the effects of A. petiolata treatment and measurement period on leaf gas exchange*
+Table 4 Analysis of variance results for the effects of A. petiolata treatment and measurement period on leaf gas exchange*